 Proof-of-Time (PoT) consensus mechanism allows people to search and visualize the real-time history of the other time events, referred to as “Analogs”, that have occurred before any particular event.
 This allows users to collate any gaps in the time information.
 For example, if someone searched “how Christina Bruck” secured a job at a particular firm, they would be able to review the stream of Analogs that occurred over Christina Bruck’s lifetime that led her to this current position of hers.
 These Analogs could include her birthplace, the name of the college in which she studied, her past history employment history, and more.

 Thus, users can particularly benefit from the advantages of real-time events, as the Analog network treats each participant as a node in its Timegraph, submitting time data to the blockchain for validation from randomly selected nodes in the vicinity.
 These features transcend beyond the definition of just a blockchain network to an app that enables organizations, business owners, and individuals to feed time data for a variety of things.
 Analog seeks to satisfy the innate human curiosity of “when” something is happening and allows people to connect through the lens of time.
-Analog has the perspective of the world is a time automated place where Analog saves as a ‘proof of time’.
+Analog has the perspective of the world as a time-automated place where Analog saves as a ‘proof of time’.

 Once people start surfacing time, they can actually do a lot with it like getting people to perform a call-to-action within a predefined period.
 Timely action can be the key differentiator between a life and death situation.
 For example, The Champlain South Towers accident could have been avoided and lives could have been saved if we had the preceding time data in the Analog graph.